Meowrin/al-guides-temporary/Beginner General Guide.md

     * **Jukebox:** Music collection.
 Listen to the BGM here if you haven't gotten tired of it already.
 - **Element 8:** Ranking a.k.a tryhard zone: Fleet power, Collection ratio, Exercise, Total event currency, Challenge Mode and event EX map all have rankings here.
 - **Element 9:** Friends interface, rarely useful, add friend to slide into their DMs or visit their dorm.
 - **Element 10:** Mail box, maintenance compensation, Exercise (PvP) promotion rewards, monthly pass are sent here.
+Mails do **NOT** have an expiration date and you can save the resources here for a rainy day when you need it.
 - **Element 11:** Notice a.k.a the announcement/patch note page everyone immediately close upon logging in the game, you can review it here.
 - **Element 12:** Settings has the following
     * **Account** has your Account binding and secondary password to prevent others from unlocking ships or scrapped enhanced equipment